Dawnliving/kubernetes-guide/README.md

 	kubectl get nodes

 Get the results as below.
 Then **Congratulation**!
-All the kubenetes is installed successfully!
+All the kubernetes clusters are installed successfully!
 All the steps are completed!

 ![image](./image-upload/8.jpg)